What is emotional dysregulation? Common signs and how to cope

 • The most effective treatment options for emotional dysregulation include talk therapy, medication, and a combination of lifestyle changes and self-help strategies.

 There are times in life when our emotions get the best of us and we react in ways that we’re not proud of.
 Feeling overwhelmed by your emotions (both positive and negative) is part of being human.
-But regularly failing to control your emotions and behaviors may be a sign of emotional dysregulation.
+But when these reactions happen often or feel hard to control, it may be a sign of emotional dysregulation.

 What is emotional dysregulation?